BYDS projects cover theatre, music, literature, dance and multimedia.

 BYDS Patron, Jason Clare MP says BYDS, “Enrich and inspire audiences through innovative arts and cultural projects that portray the voices, experiences and innovative ideas of our diverse community.”

-Below are a few of current projects that are currently running at BYDS
+Below are a few of current projects that we run/assist in running at BYDS

 Run by Craig Taunton, the RESPECT project focuses on early intervention in regards to DV (Domestic Violence).
 The project focuses on targeting primary aged boys and run music workshops with them over a period of 8 to 10 weeks.
 This process results in high quality musical and vocal video clips espousing appropriate and respectful relationships with women and girls.

 The Bankstown Poetry Slam (BPS) is a not-for-profit community organisation that was founded by UWS students Ahmad Al Rady and Sara Mansour in February of 2013.

 With the patronage of the BYDS at the Bankstown Arts Centre, the event happens on the last Tuesday of every month.

 BPS is the first regular poetry slam of Western Sydney, and has gained national recognition as the largest regular slam in the country.